|

 LW Lewis Wilson LJ/BA

-HE Theresa Green NN
+TG Theresa Green NN

-TT Matt Morton HW/RL
+TT Matt Morton HI/RC

 NY Ryan Hendry TK/TY

-Chris Rieken
+CR Chris Rieken

 James Carr

-GC Craig Giebelhaus
+GC Craig Giebelhaus HI

-Stephanie Olafson
+OL Stephanie Olafson DM

 Ted MacDonald